Melanieislas/ReadMe-Generator/README.md

 The following screenshots are examples of a README file generated using the inquirer package and user input from the terminal.

+This is the link to the functional application. file:///Users/melanieislas/Downloads/Readme%20Generator.webm

 ![README1](https://user-images.githubusercontent.com/120453099/224250549-662eb026-6509-4087-ad8f-762b2308038d.png)

 ![README2](https://user-images.githubusercontent.com/120453099/224250667-c8f17cd8-426b-4bc9-a291-661c1dd2558a.png)